AggelosTh/PubMed/README.md

 ## How to run

+1. Download the data files from the google drive
+2. Move the PubMed_Multi_Label_Text_Classification.csv file into the classification folder
+3. Move the dblpv11_sample.json file into the information_retrieval folder
-1. Navigate to the one of the folders (classification or information retrieval)
+4. Navigate to the one of the folders (classification or information retrieval)
-2. Execute `uvicorn main:app --reload` to start the FastAPI application
+5. Execute `uvicorn main:app --reload` to start the FastAPI application
-3. The application will be available for execution at [http://localhost:9200/docs](http://localhost:9200/docs)
+6. The application will be available for execution at [http://localhost:9200/docs](http://localhost:9200/docs)